Roads, drains and paths

 - Kangaroo Ground–St Andrews Road, Panton Hill - between Cherry Tree Road, Panton Hill and Haley Road, Panton Hill

 Road Management Plan

-Our Road Management Plan (2013) outlines how we look after local roads in line with policy, overarching objectives and available resources.
-For a copy, contact firstname.lastname@example.org.
+Our Road Management Plan 2017(DOCX, 2MB) outlines how we look after local roads in line with policy, overarching objectives and available resources.

 Public Road Register

 Council's Public Road Register is available for inspection at the Shire Offices during business hours.
 It contains a list of roads maintained by Council.

 We manage and maintain approximately 1200 kilometres of rural roadsides.
 Roadsides within the Shire have multiple values, including providing safe and efficient function of the carriageway, an alignment for utility networks, opportunities for fire risk management, as well as some unique ecological, cultural and recreational values.
 Our Roadside Management Plan (2012) identifies the unique value of roadsides within the Shire and responds to the management issues associated with maintaining these values in a context of the proper function of roads and their reserves.